 Non-Compete Agreement Oklahoma Limitations

-Because non-compete agreements in Oklahoma are not legally enforceable when it comes to restricting employees, there are a lot of limitations that employers might run into.
+Because non-compete agreements in Oklahoma are not legally enforceable when it comes to restricting employees, employers might run into a lot of limitations.

-A non-compete agreement in Oklahoma is not allowed, so any non-compete which restrains a current or former employee of a business from exercising a lawful profession, trade, or business of any kind, other than specified in Sections 218 and 219 of Okla.
+A non-compete agreement in Oklahoma is not allowed, so any non-compete which restrains a current or former employee of a business from exercising a lawful profession, trade, or business of any kind other than specified in Sections 218 and 219 of Okla.
 Stat. tit.
-15 or Section 2 of this act, is to that extent void.
-If you’re using a non-compete during the transfer of a business or partnership dissolution, five years has been deemed reasonable by the Oklahoma Supreme Court.
+15, or Section 2 of this act, is to that extent void.
+If you’re using a non-compete during the transfer of a business or partnership dissolution, the Oklahoma Supreme Court has deemed five years reasonable.
 [4]

-Because a non-compete agreement in Oklahoma is not legally enforceable for restricting employees, there are no geographical limitations.
-For uses of non-competes for the transfer of a business or partnership dissolution, the geographical area should not be overbroad, only covering the counties, cities and towns the business or partnership serves.
+There are no geographical limitations because a non-compete agreement in Oklahoma is not legally enforceable for restricting employees.
+For uses of non-competes for the transfer of a business or partnership dissolution, the geographical area should not be overbroad, only covering the counties, cities, and towns the business or partnership serves.
 Otherwise, the non-compete could be deemed unreasonable.

 Oklahoma Non-Compete Agreement Sample